Pennsylvania Data Centers: Where are They?

 If you need to scale, Quonix manages their bandwidth on a monthly commit basis.
 You can use 1Mbps of commit on a burstable 100 Mbps pipe, or pay for a dedicated 100 Mbps handoff.
 Either way, you'll only pay for what you need, but have room to grow when necessary.

-Choosing Your Pennsylvania Data Center
+Choosing From the Various Pennsylvania Data Centers

 A local data center keeps your money in the local economy, with a company that's as invested in the area as you are.
 While these data centers can service the entire state because they're locally based, it means you have a better chance of getting great customer service and accessing them whenever necessary.